Want to know more about Costa Rica? Here are 25 Interesting Facts about Costa Rica that you probably didn’t know before reading this!

 Another interesting fact about Costa Rica and its citizens.
 While foreigners often refer to them as Costa Ricans, they themselves instead say Ticos for males and Ticas for females.

-Second largest exporter of bananas in the world
+Costa Rica is the second largest exporter of bananas in the world

 Only Ecuador exports more bananas than Costa Rica.
 So when you go, make sure to eat some of those delicious local bananas!